By Mike Sokol

 Karl’s dad – sunk in a Liberty ship at 17 years of age

-Finally, this spring when I was converting my adjunct classes at Shenandoah University to online Zoom meetings, I was complaining to my friend of 40 years, Karl, about how my students were quickly sinking into depression because they couldn’t go places to party and had to stay in their dorm rooms for weeks.
+Finally, last spring when I was converting my adjunct classes at Shenandoah University to online Zoom meetings, I was complaining to my friend of 40 years, Karl, about how my students were quickly sinking into depression because they couldn’t go places to party and had to stay in their dorm rooms for weeks.
 So Karl told me about his own father’s time in the Navy.

 I had met his dad many times over the years, but I never knew that he had wanted to forge his birth certificate so he could join the Navy after Pearl Harbor, but his mom signed off allowing him to join on his 17th birthday.
 He then spent weeks working in the engine room of a Liberty ship, which was finally torpedoed and sunk with him barely escaping on a raft.
 He eventually went on to get married and had four boys, yet I never heard him complain about his time in the service.
 It was his duty to serve, and he barely made it back alive.